hermesthecat/gitea-mirror/docs/SSO_TESTING.md

      - Client Secret: (from Google Console)
    - Save the provider

+   Note: Provider creation uses Better Auth's SSO registration under the hood.
+Do not call the legacy `POST /api/sso/providers` endpoint directly; it is deprecated and reserved for internal mirroring.
+Use the UI or Better Auth client/server registration APIs instead.

 ## Option 2: Using Keycloak (Local Identity Provider)

 ### Setup with Docker: